Complex constituent searches

 Now click the Search button to see a set of results containing constituents who meet the criteria in the first query and do not meet the criteria in the second query.

-With the same advanced options from the example above, you can add an additional query or a nested/sub query.
-What's the difference?
+With the same advanced options from the example above, you can add a nested/sub query or an additional query.
+What's the difference between the two?

-The order of operations doesn't matter so much if all queries are being combined with and type operators or if you have just two queries you want to combine, just as it wouldn't matter if we wrote 3 + 4 instead of (3 + 4) (both equal 7), or 3 + 4 - 2 instead of (3 + 4) - 2 or 3 + (4 - 2) (all three equal 5).
+The order of operations doesn't matter if all queries are being combined with "and all" operators.
+It doesn't matter if you have just two queries you want to combine.
+In the same way, it doesn't matter if we write 3 + 4 instead of (3 + 4) (both equal 7), or 3 + 4 - 2 instead of (3 + 4) - 2 or 3 + (4 - 2) (all three equal 5).

-However, it does matter if you want to add or into the mix with more than two queries.
-This is like doing multiplication and subtraction in math.
+However, it does matter if you want to add "or all" into the mix using more than two queries.
+This is like doing multiplication and subtraction.
 For instance, something like 3 X 4 - 2 could either mean: